Aktualisiert: 22. Apr.

 After the lids go on top, it will take about 3 months for our cabbage to be ready.

-Our Pickled Red Cabbage looks absolutely delicious & it stays quite crispy for a long time.
+Our Pickled/Fermented Red Cabbage looks absolutely delicious and it stays quite crispy for a long time.
 Crispiness is preserved by the tannins present in Kombucha Vinegar.
-And those obviously come from tea & they are not available in any other from of vinegar.
+And those obviously come from the tea and they are not present in any other from of vinegar.

 Making a pickle/ferment out of red cabbage provides also a lot of health benefits.

-Or from Dr. Axe:
+And a few more from Dr. Axe:

 Disclaimer: All medical information in this post is merely information & not advise.
 If you need medical advice, please consult your doctor or other appropriate medical professional.